catnik/projects/README.md

 __What we’re doing:__ using the voter registry to define district boundaries __What we need:__ designers, front-end developers, volunteers to manually search for filing documents (no standard database)

+####3.
+Roadmap to Starting a Civic Data Project

+A lot of us have great ideas that others of us would be excited to help make.
+Let’s make a visual guide to help innovators get started on the path to action… and reach the end goal.

+__What we’re doing:__  Brainstorming
+__What we need:__  Artists, designers, makers, innovators

-#### 3. Hack PAC: The first platform for truly crowd-funded campaigns
+####4.
+Hack PAC: The first platform for truly crowd-funded campaigns

 Hack Oregon launched Hack PAC as a way to build a bridge from our “Behind the Curtain” campaign finance project to grassroots activism and civic engagement.